leucos/ansible-tuto/step-13/README.md

 here.

-For instance, if the machine is in a `vagrant` group, and if it has a `ssh_allow_users` variable defined like ;
+For instance, if the machine is in a `vagrant` group, and if it has a `ssh_allow_users` variable defined like;

     ssh_allow_users;
       - alice
       - bob

-The resulting line will look like :
+The resulting line will look like:

     AllowUsers vagrant alice bob

 ### The tasks and handler

-On the tasks side, there not a lot :
+On the tasks side, there not a lot:

     - name: Install openssh-server
       apt: name=openssh-server state=latest update_cache=yes